Current Student Doctoral Program

 Distributed/Residential Course Rotations

 Distributed courses are offered in a specific sequence of course and events for each cohort.
 Courses are offered as supported by enrollments and may change as determined by the program.
+Note: Students must meet with their major professor before the Summer to see if they must take Tools Courses.

 Degree Plan